February 1

 Northeast Airlines Flight 823 hit a snowbank during takeoff at LaGuardia, skidded across Bowery Bay, and slammed into Rikers Island.
 Twenty dead, 78 injured.
 The DC-6 was overloaded—luggage piled in the aisles, passengers squeezed into jump seats.
 Investigators found the crew rushed the departure to beat a storm.
 They never reached takeoff speed.
 The wreckage landed 200 feet from the prison mess hall during lunch.
 Inmates helped pull survivors from the water.
 Within a year, the FAA rewrote weight-and-balance rules for commercial aviation.
 Every passenger weighed, every bag accounted for.
 A crash into a prison saved thousands of future passengers.

-Felix Wankel's rotary engine had no pistons.
+Felix Wankel's rotary engine had no pistons, no crankshaft, and no valves.

 Explorer 1 weighed 30 pounds.